250 Pupae per Bottle

 Destroyers of spider mites and biological control for tomatoes, cucumbers and other greenhouse crops where spider mite infestations are a problem.

-Feltiella acarisuga are tiny yellowish maggots which will prey on spider mites immediately after hatching.
-After about a week of eating spider mites, mature maggots begin to pupate, forming cocoons adjacent to leaf veins that yield new adults within about six to seven days.
+Feltiella acarisuga is a predatory cecidomyid midge.
+The larvae are a translucent to yellowish color that will prey on spider mites immediately after hatching.
+After about a week of eating spider mites, mature midges begin to pupate, forming cocoons adjacent to leaf veins that yield new adults within about six to seven days.
 All stages of the insect should be visible in the greenhouse within 2 to 3 weeks of application.
 Feltiella will persist in the greenhouse until the spider mite infestation is controlled, after which time they will die off.

 Adults die after four to six days and are replaced by a new batch of larvae which hatch two days after eggs are laid.

 The number of midges will increase in response to increases in prey numbers and can search out isolated spider mite outbreaks from a distance.
 Feltiella works best on crops with hairy leaves and stems such as cucumbers and tomatoes.
-They
+Keep out of direct sunlight.
+Use within 24 hours of receipt.